weatry/pattern/README.md

 *That means if you want a new operation on nodes, nodes must add a new method exposed to you.*

 __Step 2: Protect burning files by clone them before return to users. - git checkout octree.2__

+## rental

+This module is from Martin Flowler's book 'Refactoring: Improving the Design of Existing Code'.
+It's a very good example to illustrate the power of refactoring.
+It shows how to import patterns to your project during refactoring.
+It also shows the difference between inheritance and strategy pattern.

+I added some improvement, so it's not exactly as same as in the book.